opendatahub-io/ai-edge/manifests/tasks/test-model-rest-svc/README.md

 * **test-endpoint**: The endpoint of the service that will be tested against

 ## Workspaces
 * **test-data**: A workspace that contains test data to be used.
-The files expected arre data.json, the jsondata payload for your model, and output.json, the expected json output for that input payload
+The files expected are data.json, the jsondata payload for your model, and output.json, the expected json output for that input payload

 ## Results